What to do in Bordeaux, the city of wine: Places to visit and events to experience07-02-2020

-This square, magnificent by day, reveals all its grace at night, when it is adorned with its hundreds of lights reflecting in the water mirror.
+This square, magnificent by day, reveals all its grace at night when it is adorned with its hundreds of lights reflecting in the water mirror.
 Designed by landscape architect Michel Corajoud, the water mirror is composed of a set of Granite slabs on which a layer of water rests.
-With its 3,450m2 of surface area, this makes it the largest water mirror in the world.
+Its 3,450m2 of surface area, which makes it the largest water mirror in the world.
 Its incredible reflective mirror effect sometimes gives way to a magical fog effect created by the Jean-Max Llorca.
 This will definitely make you dream.

 The Bridges in the City Centre

 If you have the opportunity to admire the Place de la Bourse and its water mirror, sit for a moment on the shores of the Garonne River to contemplate the river and the two magnificent bridges facing each other.

 Inaugurated in 1822, the Pont de Pierre is actually the first stone bridge ever built in Bordeaux.
 Composed of seventeen spans, its purpose is to link the left to the right riverside of the city.
 For nearly 150 years, it was the only way to link the historic center of the city on the left bank with the Bastide district on the right bank.
 The bridge is now a no-vehicle zone.
 Tram line A operates on this bridge, while two large pedestrian areas are also vacant.
 Perhaps you could take a short walk over the river and contemplate the view.